CliftonStrength Deliberative and its blindspots go to the darkside

 Don’t be afraid of disagreement and conflict.
 Be part of a culture where healthy debate is valued.
 Encourage your team to voice their concerns and ideas openly.
 Structured conflict resolution techniques can be generative and even lead to innovation.

 Embrace critical thinking and data analysis.
-Validate your assumptions with empirical evidence to ensure that connections are based on facts rather than perceptions.
-This will also raise your value in the eyes pf others.
+Validate your assumptions with empirical evidence to ensure connections are based on facts rather than perceptions.
+This will also raise your value in the eyes of others.

 Use decision-making frameworks to manage complexity.
 Prioritize key factors and make informed choices, even when faced with numerous interconnected elements.
 Even use AI tools to offer you frameworks to try.